Active Capital Projects

 In design phase

-The City is finalizing the design for bidding of the Central Island Drainage Project to improve its storm water pumping capacity.
-While still in the design phase, The City is planning to build 2 new pump stations for the Central Island neighborhood in efforts to continue to improve flood-prone areas within the city.
+The City is finalizing the redesign for bidding of the Central Island Drainage Project to convert 10 existing drainage wells to pressured wells to improve the storm water capacity of the existing system to improve flood-prone areas within the city.
 As a start, this project includes improvements to the drainage system to minimize the amount of flooding for the areas north of 174th street to 183rd street and Atlantic Avenue to North Bay Road.

 Pulling wires and reconnecting services